hipay/hipay-docs/hipay-enterprise-sdk-magento_2/06-Module-configuration.md

 ## Adding or overriding PSD2 data

 The accuracy of the information sent is key for making sure that your customers have a frictionless payment process.
-That’s why we give you the possibility to add or override PSD2 data, using a [plugin](https://devdocs.magento.com/guides/v2.3/extension-dev-guide/plugins.html) on the "HiPay\FullserviceMagento\Model\Request\Order" class which can intercept the "mapRequest" method.
+That’s why we give you the possibility to add or override PSD2 data, using a [plugin](https://devdocs.magento.com/guides/v2.3/extension-dev-guide/plugins.html) on the “HiPay\FullserviceMagento\Model\Request\Order” class which can intercept the “mapRequest” method.

 You can either implement the plugin in your own modules or use the one that we provide.
 You can find this additional plugin in our [GitHub repository](https://github.com/hipay/hipay-fullservice-sdk-magento2-data).

-You can install this plugin in a standard way, then directly modify the "ThreeDSPlugin.php" file and the "afterMapRequest" method to add your information.
+You can install this plugin in a standard way, then directly modify the “ThreeDSPlugin.php” file and the “afterMapRequest” method to add your information.

 Please note: If there is an update of this plugin, remember to save your information so that it is not overwritten.